MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/discoverability.md

 Bing has a QR code generator where you can paste in a URL and it will instantly generate a QR code image for you.
-Right-click the QR code image, copy it, and then paste it into your communications as you advertize your app.<!--Suggest deleting this, we're not talking about campaigns in this docset.
-You can also create unique URLs and QR codes for each method of communication so you can measure the effectiveness of your campaigns.-->
+Right-click the QR code image, copy it, and then paste it into your communications as you advertize your app.

 ![The Bing QR code generator](media/qr-codes.png "The Bing QR code generator")